Many-Body Neural Network Wavefunction for a Non-Hermitian Ising Chain: Transfer Learning and Quantum Phase Transition

-By employing TL, we first demonstrate that the performance of both the RBM and MLP is significantly improved allowing them to simulate larger system sizes as shown in Figs.~\ref{fig8}(h,i).
-Furthermore, TL enhances the efficiency of all architectures, making the simulations faster and more effective, cf. Figs.~\ref{fig8}(j-l).
+By employing TL, we first show that the performance of both the RBM and MLP improves substantially, enabling the simulation of larger system sizes [see Figs.~\ref{fig8}(h), and ~\ref{fig8}(i)].
+Nevertheless, even with TL, the MLP exhibits poor performance for $\eta < 1$, and system sizes $N =\in [70, 100]$ [see Figs.~\ref{fig8}(i)].
+The pronounced fluctuations in the MLP results can be traced to the architectural limitations of feedforward networks in representing quantum states with strong local correlations.
+In contrast to RNNs and RBMs — which are intrinsically suited to capture sequential and local dependencies in one-dimensional systems — MLPs treat the input as an unstructured vector and lack inductive bias with respect to the lattice topology.
+As a consequence, they are more susceptible to optimization noise and exhibit less stable convergence, particularly in NH settings where the energy landscape is highly intricate.
+Furthermore, TL enhances the efficiency of all architectures, making the simulations faster and more effective, cf. Figs.~\ref{fig8}(j)-\ref{fig8}(l).
 It can be seen that the energy per spin with transfer learning always starts lower than the energy per spin without transfer learning.
 This improvement is particularly evident for the MLP and RBM, where the TL-based algorithm converges more rapidly.
 In general, incorporating TL across all architectures reduces the initial computational cost, as the algorithm benefits from the prior knowledge encoded in the reused weights and biases.
+The simulation time for these simulations can be found in the Supplemental Material~\cite{supmat}.

 In the standard Hermitian TFIM, the phase transition occurs between the ordered (ferromagnetic) phase, where the spins align and lead to a non-zero magnetization, and the disordered (paramagnetic) phase, where the spins become disordered and the magnetization approaches zero~\cite{pfeuty1970one}.
-In our case, the situation is more complex due to the $PT$ symmetry, and the phase transition could also refer to an abrupt change in the eigenstates of the model \cite{li2014conventional}, i.e., they may coalesce, as we will discuss more in detail later.
+In our case, the situation is more complex due to the $PT$ symmetry, and the phase transition could also refer to an abrupt change in the eigenstates of the model \cite{li2014conventional}; i.e., they may coalesce, as we will discuss more in detail later.
 However, the magnetization can still serve as a signature of the ordering or quantum phase transition that is the transition between the ordered and disordered phases.
-This allows us to locate the critical point where this transition occurs ($\eta_c = 1$) as shown in Figs.~\ref{fig8}(a-i).
+This allows us to locate the critical point where this transition occurs ($\eta_c \approx 0.9871(1)$) as shown in Figs.~\ref{fig8}(a)-\ref{fig8}(i).
+This critical value $\eta_c$ shifts slightly as a response to non-Hermiticity.